acoustic-warfare/beamforming-lk/udp/README.md

 ## UDP-Replaying

-To replay saved packets, you could use the program `udpreplay`
+To replay saved packets, you could use the program `udpreplay` from the [udpreplay repo](https://github.com/rigtorp/udpreplay).

 ```bash
 udpreplay -i lo FILE.pcap